 - Deals that don’t involve discounting.
 What about free bonus gifts or mystery gifts?
 Our friends at Groove Life now offer a deeply discounted “mystery gift” ring as an upsell when you’re ordering your ring.
 This is a brilliant strategy any time, but especially during the holidays.
 A mystery ring could be a perfect stocking stuffer or gift for that hard-to-buy-for special someone.

 - Unleash Dynamic Search Ads (DSAs).
-Dynamic Search Ads allow you to harness Google’s machine learning to run search ads for all of your product catalog without requiring a super detailed build out of keywords and ad groups.
-This can be a pretty easy step to really increasing your search ad volume.
+Dynamic Search Ads allow you to harness Google’s machine learning to run Google search ads for all of your product catalogs without requiring a super detailed build out of keywords and ad groups.
+This can be a pretty easy step to really increasing your Google search ad volume.

 - Leverage the new Google Shopping feed fields.
 Google recently released three new Shopping feed fields that can help make your products more visible and more attractive to shoppers.
 These fields provide additional information to Google that can influence when they show your products.
 These fields also add some selling power to your listings.
 You can read more about these three fields in the following Google help articles: Product Highlights, Sales Price Annotation, Product Details.